 The education at Chisholme is built on the certainty that all life is one.
 Every person has, as a human, the potential to witness this truth and live each day according to it.
 This entails a knowledge of ‘self’ – not a limited, conditioned self, (the ‘my’ self) – but the human identity which is unique in each of us, yet shared by all of us.

 To commit to the education at Chisholme is to be willing to be ‘cooked’

 Four pillars form the daily structure at Chisholme: mindfulness and meditation, study, work and practices.
-This includes growing food, tending livestock, cleaning and restoring, communicating, creating and, of course, cooking.
+Work includes growing food, tending livestock, cleaning and restoring, communicating, creating and, of course, cooking.

 As one student wrote: ‘Existence is one, its movement is love.
 Its fullest expression is you.’